kusala9/DanielMoraite.github.io/docs/contact.md

 # Contact:
 ------------

-Please feel free to drop me a line anytime if you have a comment or a questions.
+Feel free to drop me a line if you have a recommendation, a comment or a question.

 Email: moraite.daniel@gmail.com